NMSU Grants Title IV Code is 008854

-If you are a degree-seeking student, you are encouraged to complete the annual FAFSA, or Free Application for Federal Student Aid.
-This is normally completed in the spring, shortly after you file your taxes.
+If you are a degree-seeking student, complete the annual FAFSA, or Free Application for Federal Student Aid.
+Applicants, and parents, must create a FSA ID (which replaces the former “pin number”).
+Be sure to keep your FSA ID in a safe place so that you can access it as needed.
+FAFSA is normally completed in the spring, shortly after you file your taxes, although beginning in the Fall of 2016, students may submit a FAFSA early.
 To allow adequate processing, you need to complete the FAFSA as early as possible, at least six weeks prior to the start of the semester.
+You may complete a FAFSA anytime, however the deadline for the academic year is June 30.

 NMSU Grants processes and awards all financial aid for our students.
 Please come to the Student Services Office or call for any financial aid questions.
 Questions will be directed to us from the Las Cruces office.